More than MACs: Exploring the Role of Neuromorphic Engineering in the Age of LLMs: Comparing Biological and Artificial Computation

 Although many AI systems remain ``dense''---that is, each one of their weights must be loaded and used during each inferential or training calculation pass---several leading models have amortized this cost by employing a ``mixture of experts'' (MoE).
 In an MoE system, a gating network controls the routing of messages along subnetworks, reducing the number of parameters actively engaged in a single computational pass~\parencite{cai_survey_2024}.

 Various methods exist to modulate the behavior of transformers and other related ANN modules.
 Many of these methods are based on the ability to compute continuous gradients through these modules by the use of automatic differentiation (AD) systems.
 AD establishes a numerical relationship between each parameter in the model and its output, allowing numerical optimizers to reduce this error over time---``training'' the system to a task~\parencite{baydin2018automatic}.
 In the case of ``foundation models,'' the task is to predict the next word in a sentence over the entire corpus of collected written language, resulting in the large training costs for these systems~\parencite{bommasani_opportunities_2022}.
 Further modification may ``fine-tune'' the behavior of a foundation model---for instance, making it behave in a conversational manner suitable to the familiar chatbot applications deployed today~\parencite{bai_training_2022}.
 Further adaptations, specializing a system to a small corpus of data (such as specialized chip design language), may be accomplished by introducing a small set of new weights that modify only the model's existing behavior without changing original weights~\parencite{han_parameter-efficient_2024}.
+Famously, artificial neural networks are subject to catastrophic forgetting: if new training data does not incorporate previous datasets, performance on excluded examples will decrease to the point of failure \parencite{robert_m_french_catastrophic_1999}.
+Several methods to overcome this issue and enable ``continual learning'' have been proposed: measuring the importance of weights and making them resistant to change, incorporating new parts of layers or experts during training, or even sleep-inspired ``generative replay'' to interleave synthetic old data and new examples during training \parencite{ven_continual_2024}.

 The texts used as the input to an LLM are also increasingly being employed to modify these systems' behavior.
 Often, an invisible ``system prompt'' is injected into most chat systems to align their output with the goals of their developer~\parencite{bai_training_2022, wu_jailbreaking_2024}.
 Chain-of-thought models also modify the use of context to encourage systems to separate ``thinking'' from ``speaking,'' allowing them to ``reason out'' problems before responding to user inputs~\parencite{wei_chain--thought_2022}.
 Agentic systems offer an expanding set of programming and database tools for models to employ as alternative actions rather than simply ``thinking'' and ``speaking.''
 For instance, many AI tools can employ vector databases to reference specific pieces of information and include them in the current context~\parencite{li_survey_2022}.
 Similarly to the ability of biological systems to take different actions based on context, the artificial context of LLMs is also being employed to enable them to imagine different outcomes, recall information, and set a course of action based on this information.